 When we left, we booked a transfer through the hostel to take us to Sabiha Gokcen, which is the older airport on the Asia side.
 From here we caught our flight to Kayseri, and the real Turkey travel adventure could begin!

 Cappadocia is the most stunning place.
 Possibly one of the most beautiful I have ever encountered.
 The landscape is other worldly with the fairy chimneys, caves and interestingly shaped rocks… It is an absolute must for any Turkey travel itinerary.
+It is known as a romantic/Instagram destination, but there is plenty of adventure there for backpackers too!

 There are two nearby airports, Kayseri which is an hour away or Nevsehir which is about 45 minutes.
 We went for Kayseri, and pre booked a transfer from the hostel we stayed in, Kose Pension.
 Unfortunately someone on our transfer was staying in the next town over and we had to go and drop her off first apparently, so it was almost a 2 hour transfer which sucked.
 But that was just bad luck, it was far quicker on the way back.